-Fish is a major item of diet is Singapore, an island surrounded by good fish-yielding sea.
+Background: Fish is a major item of diet is Singapore, an island surrounded by good fish-yielding sea.
 It's reasonably inexpensive and plentiful, but like gourmets everywhere some of the discriminating Singapore Chinese want something special, something exclusive.
 They wouldn't touch fish caught days age although modern refrigeration keeps it fresh - they demand it fresh from its abode.

 Modern world economy works on the supply and demand theory, and since there's demand for fresh water fish, the astute Chinese businessman is alive to the possibility.

 And a new business of fish from fresh water springs up, and the choosy customer has only to examine and identify his dish.